COMPARE · 2026-06-11Evidence-backed

 Homebrew

-$ brew tap gethasp/homebrew-tap
+$ brew tap gethasp/tap

-$ brew install hasp
+$ brew install gethasp/tap/hasp

 $ hasp setup